 Ideally, they should be performing a deadlift followed by a front squat and press type pattern.
 If they are already fatigued from carrying the shopping then there’s an added element of conditioning needed.
 You can see where CrossFit’s staples of Olympic lifts, constantly varied exercises, intensity, and flexibility, might be used in everyday life.

-CrossFit and Sports
+CrossFit Benefits For Sports

 If you’re taking part in most sports explosive power is an important element of your game.
 Even golfers, who don’t appear to exert themselves too much, must generate huge amounts of force in a controlled and safe way to hit the ball long distances.
 For people interested in posture and overall fitness, Crossfit’s focus on correctly performed lifts, mobility, and exercises like the overhead squat will change your posture in a dramatic way.